nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 8. Should not cause any resolution-related inconveniences to user.
 9. Should store data locally in a human editable text file without the use of DBMS.
 10. Should be used by a single user.
+11. Command names should be representative of their actions.

 ### Glossary